Frequently Asked Questions

 What strategies can help improve my child’s academic success?

-The results of a comprehensive neuropsychological evaluation can provide invaluable insights, including:
+The results of a thorough neuropsychological evaluation provide meaningful insights and actionable steps, including:

-Determining the root cause of academic, behavioral, and/or emotional challenges
+Identification of the root causes of academic, behavioral, or emotional challenges

 I conduct all assessments personally.
 Students and their parents work exclusively with me throughout the entire process.
 This approach ensures a personalized experience and high-quality, thorough evaluations.